lassepe/HumanSwitching.jl/bash_scripts/README.md

 3. Configure `tmux` on your `brc` account
     - connect to your account via `ssh`.
 If you have completed `1.` this is as simple as typing `ssh SavioLogin`
-    - if none existing: create a file called `.tmux.conf` and the configuration `new-session` in a separate line.
+    - if none existing: create a file called `.tmux.conf` and add the configuration `new-session` in a separate line.
         This will make sure that upon login with `tmux`, a new session is created, if none exists yet.

 4. Create the directory layout on the remote machine